jj5/kickass-crypto/README.md

 [src/code/global/constant/framework.php](https://github.com/jj5/kickass-crypto/tree/main/src/code/global/constant/framework.php)
 file.

+Note that it's okay to call `catch()`, `ignore()`, and `error()` during and after your exception handlers because they are exception safe; but don't call anything which may throw from your exception handling code.

+I guess it's possible that if you're on an exceptionally deeply nested call stack the one extra call to a function during or after your exception handlers could be the function call which exceeds the limit and your code may blow up with some sort of exception, but if your code is well implemented and well tested that's a pretty unlikely situation.
+If you're truly worried about that I suppose you can always remove the function call to `ignore()` or wrap it in extra try-catch handlers.
+In my estimation it's better to call the ignore function when an exception is being ignored as it might be important for us to know that's happening, so we can fix a potentially more serious issue in our code.

 ### The is_() functions for boolean tests

 There are a bunch of functions for testing boolean conditions, and they begin with "is_" and return a boolean.
-These functions should only do the test and return true or false, they should _not_ register errors using the `error()` function, it that's necessary the caller will do that.
+These functions should only do the test and return true or false, they should _not_ register errors using the `error()` function, if that's necessary the caller will do that.

 The is_() functions can be implemented using the typed final wrapper idiom documented above.

-### Managing secrets on the stack

-If you implement a function which receives a secret key, passphrase, or data for encryption, you absolutely must put your function in a try-catch block and just return false on error.
-We don't want secrets to leak with values on the call stack.

 Following is a good example from the code.
-Note that it's okay to call `catch()` and `ignore()` from your exception handlers because they are exception safe.
-Probably best to call nothing else.

 ```
   protected final function is_valid_secret( $secret ) : bool {